spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 ## Install Windows Git

-There's a bit of stumbling block getting [Git support for VSCode], it's well documented in the various issues mentioned in the linked issue.
+There's a bit of stumbling block getting [Git support for VS Code], it's well documented in the various issues mentioned in the linked issue.